ZikiFlicky/show_barcode/README.md

 ### Windows specific download

+You can now download using the `winstall.bat` batch file.

 You can also install using the py launcher (`py -0` to see all versions).

 You can install using a certain version by entering `py -[version] setup.py install`